 Walmart rewards Louisiana associates with second cash bonus adding up to $3.52 million

-LOUISIANA - All Walmart associates in Louisiana have recieved a bonus on Thursday.
+LOUISIANA - All Walmart associates in Louisiana will receive a bonus on Thursday.

-The bonuses recieved in every asscoiates check added up to $3.52 million statewide.
-Nationwide the bonuses added up to $180 million on April 30.
+The bonuses received in every associates check added up to a total of $3.52 million statewide.
+Nationwide, the bonuses added up to $180 million on April 30.

-Walmart has also announced that they reached their goal of hiring an additional 200,000 associates nationwide as of Thursday.
+Walmart has also announced it reached its goal of hiring an additional 200,000 associates nationwide as of Thursday.

-In less than six weeks and during the COVID-19 pandemic Walmart has provided work for nearly a quarter million people impacted by the novel coronavirus.
+In less than six weeks during the COVID-19 pandemic, Walmart says it has provided work for nearly a quarter-million people impacted by the novel coronavirus.

-Earlier this month full-time and part-time associates recieved bounses from the company adding up to $365 million.
+Earlier this month, full-time and part-time associates received bonuses from the company adding up to $365 million.

 Walmart has committed close to $550 million in bonus payouts to its employees.